craigsblackie/desktop-decoder/README.md

 ### Pinout

-I've written the pinout from the perspective of all components to avoid mistakes and aid in troubleshooting.
+The pinout from the perspective of all components to avoid mistakes and aid in troubleshooting.

 #### Reader